-Yong-Hwan Kim, Deputy Director-General, Department for Central Engineering & Plant Support
+Yong-Hwan Kim, Deputy Director-General, Department for Central Engineering & Plant Support.

-The ITER Council endorsed the phased approach to the completion of ITER construction and the target date for first plasma of the end of 2018, while maintaining planned operation with Deuterium and Tritium fuels for 2026.
+The ITER Council endorsed the phased approach to the completion of ITER construction and the target date for first plasma of the end of 2018, while maintaining planned operation with deuterium and tritium fuels for 2026.
 Following this decision, the Integrated Project Schedule (IPS) is currently being updated at the system level in accordance with the changed schedule.

 Challenging work remains in the areas of leak localization and cable management.
 Following the recent workshop with related DA officers and experts, the mid-term R&D strategy for leak localization was developed and several R&D tasks will be launched in coming months.
-Cable management is also a very important area; the IO is responsible for the establishment of applicable codes and cable standards, the setting up and management of the cable database, and the design and installation of cable raceways.
-Last week an internal meeting was held, with the related ROs and industry experts, to formulate this strategy.
+Cable management is also a very important area; the ITER Organization is responsible for the establishment of applicable codes and cable standards, the setting up and management of the cable database, and the design and installation of cable raceways.
+Last week an internal meeting was held, with the related Responsible Officers and industry experts, to formulate this strategy.
 We plan to award contracts for cable management support, including the production of routing diagrams and space allocation, in 2010.

 We all know that Year 2009 will be the year of the finalization of the new baseline design and resource-loaded schedule.
 We expect that we can strengthen the construction work, according to the updated schedule, with the full support from the Members from 2010. return to Newsline #92